Dry Eye and Menopause: How to Relieve Your Symptoms

 - Limit your use of contact lenses.

-- Drink plenty of water, pure juices, milk, and herbal teas to stay hydrated.
+- Drink plenty of water, milk, and herbal teas to stay hydrated.

 - Use a humidifier to reduce the evaporation of your tears.